ravisheth/mapsseq/README.md

 - Prepare cells for two synthetic communities:
 	- One synthetic community is E. coli BL21, grown overnight; normalize to size of pellet fecal cells visually (see below)
 	- Second synthetic community is homogenized fecal pellets.
 Vortex two pellets in PBS with 3mm glass beads for 2 min to homogenize, and pass through 40um filter (Falcon).
 Vortex again with 0.1mm beads for 2min, microfuge down for 5s and pass through another 40um filter.
 Save the pass-through and pellet.
-- Samples are processed as above but with modification.
+- Samples are processed as above with minor modification.
 Fix for 1 hr in methacarn with shaking to prevent aggregation of cell clumps.
 Spin down (ensuring no liquid remains) and embed pellet as above in 50uL of gel solution (by resuspending pellet within gel solution).
 Polymerize at 37C with shaking to ensure cells are in suspension.
 Fracture and prep as above.

 ### Barcoded Bead Quality Control
 ##### Quantification of extension efficiency via FISH